yusufmohsiin/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that draws a diagonal line on the terminal.
 ### 8. You are so much sunshine in every square inch
 Write a function that prints a square, followed by a new line.
+### 9. Fizz-Buzz
+Write a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.
+### 10. Triangles
+Write a function that prints a triangle, followed by a new line.